 Conference Welcome & Overview

-ACC Boyle and Deputy National Chair Brian Booth will open the session with a warm welcome and an overview of the themes shaping today’s discussions.
-They will set the context for the day, highlighting current policing challenges, key priorities for the Federation, and the collective opportunities ahead
+ACC Boyle and Deputy National Chair Brian Booth will open the session with a warm welcome and an overview of the key themes shaping today’s discussions.

 ACC Matt Boyle